Learn More: Frequently Asked Questions

 How long does it take for Rasuvo to work?

 Everyone is different.
 However, most patients using Rasuvo see symptom relief in about 3 to 6 weeks, although it can take up to 12 weeks for Rasuvo to reach its full effect.
-The My RA Patient Support program is available to support you while you give the therapy enough time to work.
 Talk to your doctor about what to expect while taking Rasuvo.

 What programs do you offer to support Rasuvo treatment?

-Medexus Pharma offers the My RA Patient Support email program that will help you navigate your RA treatment with Rasuvo.
-Sign up today
+Medexus Pharma offers a number of patient programs that will help you navigate your RA treatment with Rasuvo.
+Click here for more details.

 Will taking Rasuvo make me sick?